Deploy Bold BI using Load Balancer with N Windows Servers

 - Open the Server Manager.
 Select

-Add Role and Features
+Add Role and Features.

 - Click on the

-installation, and then click Next.
+Before You Beginpage, select therole-based and feature-basedinstallation, and then click Next.

 - Choose a server from the server pool on which you would like to install the

-Network Load Balancing feature
+Network Load Balancing feature, and thenclick Next.

 - On the Select Server Roles page, click

-and select theNetwork Load Balancing
+Nextand select theNetwork Load Balancingcheckbox.

 - A new window will pop up; click on